optocycle/hsi_benchmark/README.md

 ## Train a model
 You have to define the root-folder to be part of the PYTHONPATH.
 Then you can train your first model with default configuration:
-`python classification/deep_learning.py --model deephs_net [dataset-folder]`
+`poetry run python -m classification.deep_learning --model deephs_net  [dataset-folder]`

-`python classification/deep_learning.py -h` provides the full list of options.
+`poetry run python -m classification.deep_learning -h` provides the full list of options.

 ## How to implement a new model